 Salty, buttery, savory, and sliced so thinly it just melts in your mouth, prosciutto is a dream on any charcuterie board.
-The savory flavor of this dry-cured ham pairs well with almost anything you throw at it, making it easy to choose a variety of cheeses to accompany it on your board.
+The savory flavor of this dry-cured ham pairs well with almost anything you throw at it, making it easy to choose the cheeses to accompany it on your board.
 Yet some match better than others, so we’ve put together the best cheese and prosciutto wine pairings for an incredible board.

 Prosciutto Cheese Pairings